Vishalg19/Vishalg19/README.md

 # Hello, I'm Vishal Gangurde! 👋

 I'm a AI and Data Science Engineer and a Web Developer.
 I am passionate about stock market, playing cricket, making websites.
+I'm a Software developer with expertise in DSA, Python, and Algorithms.
+Expertise in web development technologies including Django, C#.NET and  MySQL.
+Applying for the position of Software Developer to leverage the technological advancements and learnings.

 ## About Me